yvoronoy/magento2docker/README.md

  - Multi-project setup with clean host names.
 Based on external nip.io wildcard DNS server.
  - Provides real-time file synchronization by Mutagen
  - Includes PHPStorm container which can be rendered by X.ORG port for OSX
- - Includes great set of tools with zero configuration like Blackfire, XDebug.
+ - Includes great set of tools with zero configuration like XDebug.
  - Includes external services: ElasticSearch 2.x - 6.x, Redis, MailCatcher, RabbitMQ.
  - Provides Make tool as a wrapper.
 Simplify managing containers and support bash completion to hightlight commands.